-Are you planning to tie the knot on a beautiful sandy beach with the sound of the waves crashing behind you?
+Are you planning to tie the knot on a beautiful sandy beach on the Central Coast with the sound of the waves crashing behind you?
 It doesn’t get any better than a gorgeous sunny beach wedding.
 Getting married by the ocean doesn’t mean you can’t get your dream beach wedding dress.

 There is still a huge selection of dresses, from the more casual and relaxed, to the intricate and extraordinary.
-Here are some tips and ideas to help you choose the perfect beach wedding dress for your big day.
+But having a beach wedding on the Central Coast is trickier than you might think.
+The environment of the beach is more difficult than that of a flat concreted area.
+So with that in mind, here are some tips and ideas to help you choose the perfect Central Coast wedding dress for your beach wedding.

 Decide on what you want to be able to do in the dress